 The problem with these types of over the counter medicines is that they can, and do, cause many unpleasant side effects including drowsiness, nausea, diarrhoea, headaches, sexual problems, agitation, dizziness, dry mouth, insomnia and blurred vision, sweating, loss of appetite, constipation, weight loss and dry mouth amongst others.
 This is why natural remedies for anxiety are preferred.

 The most effective natural remedies to reduce anxiety are:

-- Lifestyle – Exercise, rest, meditation, cognitive behavioural therapy
+- Lifestyle – Exercise, rest, meditation, cognitive behavioral therapy

 **If you are taking any prescription medications and choose to use any of the natural supplements mentioned above, please do so under the guidance of your healthcare professional to avoid any dangerous interactions.

 Top Essential oils for anxiety & Calming Essential Oils